slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

     about safe git branches or tags.

--   **Defined by producer:** The package producer tells the verifier what their expectations should be.
+-   **Defined by producer:** The package producer tells the verifier what their expectations ought to be.
 In this model, the verifier SHOULD provide an authenticated communication mechanism for the producer to set the package's expectations, and there SHOULD be some protection against an adversary unilaterally modifying them.
-For example, modifications may require two-party control, or consumers may have to accept each policy change (another form of trust on first use).
+For example, modifications might require two-party control, or consumers might have to accept each policy change (another form of trust on first use).

 -   **Defined in source:** The source repository tells the verifier what their